 - Concerning the refreshment or rescue posts accessible to cars or four-wheel drive

 - During the closure of the post, the organization can, in the measure of means available, repatriate the runners having retired and still present at the post

 - ln the case of unfavorable weather conditions justifying partial or total closure of the race, the organization ensures the repatriation as soon as possible of those runners having retired.

+In case of abandonment before a control point, it is imperative to return to the previous control point and inform the post leader of one’s abandonment.
 If, during this return, the runner meets the end of race sweepers, it is them who invalidate the race bib.
 The runner is then no longer under the organization’s control.